 The command API is designed to send commands to your BeyondTrust site from an outside application.
 Commands can get or set session attributes, join an existing session, or terminate a session.
-You can also check the health of your appliance or get information about your BeyondTrust API version.
+You can also check the health of your B Series Appliance or get information about your BeyondTrust API version.

 When making consecutive API calls, you must close the connection after each API call.